JEETH-H/PatientSky/README.md

 To save the Appointment Application uses /appointments endpoint.

-This uses @PostMapping and User must pass doctorId, startTime, endTime
+This endpoint is accessed via `@PostMapping`, and User must pass doctorId, startTime, endTime

 Note: startTime must be less than the endTime